zabilal/trove-asset-trader/README.md

-# Learn Vert.x
+# TroveApp Asset Trading Application

 A simple web application using Vert.x to manage assets and user portfolios.
-The application is designed to be a starting point for learning Vert.x and its ecosystem.
+The application is designed to be a starting point for asset trading and portfolio management.

 ## Features

-*   User registration and login
 *   Asset creation and management
 *   User portfolio management
 *   Leaderboard of top users by gem count